Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Surface brightness images [ C 2 ] from redshift 6 to 5

-In Figure~\ref{fig:combined}, we show all 16 snapshots of {\tt z5m12e} from $z = 6$ to 5, which is an extended version of Figure~\ref{fig:example_cii_halo}.
+We show all 16 snapshots of {\tt z5m12e} from $z = 6$ to 5 in Figure~\ref{fig:combined} as an extended version of Figure~\ref{fig:example_cii_halo}.
+To facilitate direct comparison with observations, we further present Figure~\ref{fig:smooth_combined} where each raw [\ion{C}{2}] map is smoothed with a 2D Gaussian kernel ($\mathrm{FWHM} = 1 \arcsec$; $\sim 6\,$kpc at $z = 5$) matched to the ALPINE beam size \citep{Fujimoto19,Fujimoto20}, and we overlay the convolved UV continuum (the same beam size) profile to highlight the relative spatial extent of the [\ion{C}{2}] emission, which can build further intuition for observations.
 We note that at $z=6$ there is a satellite galaxy near the central galaxy (at the lower right of the first panel and outside $0.3R_{\rm vir}$), which has later merged into the central galaxy.

+Comparing the intrinsic, unsmoothed [\ion{C}{2}] morphologies (Figures~\ref{fig:example_cii_halo} and \ref{fig:combined}) with the beam-smoothed ones in Figure~\ref{fig:smooth_combined} illustrates the suppression of [\ion{C}{2}] small-scale features, such as the clearance of [\ion{C}{2}]-emitting gas from the central region (e.g., at $z \approx 5.2$), due to the finite spatial resolution.
+As a result, our beam-smoothed [\ion{C}{2}] images become similar to ALMA observations.
+Comparing the [\ion{C}{2}] and UV morphologies smoothed with the same beam size illustrates that in most cases [\ion{C}{2}] is more extended than UV.

+We note that in some snapshots an offset between the UV continuum and [\ion{C}{2}] peaks is discernible (e.g., at $z=5.12$) after beam smoothing.
+However, this offset remains relatively small compared to the spatial extent of [\ion{C}{2}] emission.
+Since the main purpose of this paper is to characterize the width and temporal evolution of 1D [\ion{C}{2}] profiles, this small offset would not significantly affect our results.
+Indeed, observational studies such as \cite{Fujimoto19} have found that stacking on the [\ion{C}{2}] or UV peak has little impact on the extended nature of [\ion{C}{2}] emission, and that the extended structure of [\ion{C}{2}] does not correlate with the [\ion{C}{2}]--UV offset.
+Therefore, we adopt the UV continuum peak as the common center for extracting the [\ion{C}{2}] and UV radial profiles.